 Distance: 28.2 miles Location: Hardknott Pass Coordinates: N 54.40290, W 3.18488

 |Hardknott Pass from Wrynose Bottom|

 Travelling:Once over Hardknott Pass summit, the road quickly starts to descend and again becomes very steep with plenty of tight corners where you need to be careful of oncoming traffic.
-Providing your brakes are up to it, the gradient eventually eases and you descend more gradually to Cockley Beck Bridge which crosses the upper River Duddon.
+The gradient eventually eases and you descend more gradually to Cockley Beck Bridge which crosses the upper River Duddon.
 Just over the bridge, turn left towards Wrynose Pass along the Wrynose Bottom road.
 The scenic valley floor has some larger laybys to stop where you can admire the surrounding peaks and the river, but be careful not to obstruct passing places.
 Approx 1.5 miles from Cockley Beck Bridge, the road begins to ascend Wrynose Pass.
 Although steep, narrow and winding again, it is not as severe as Hardknott Pass and in a further half a mile you reach the summit.